 Hub Hildenbrand opens up a new sound apparatus of great emotionality.
 Songs in a completely new language, for which no translations are needed.
 It’s all about the authentic expression of emotions.
 And the land for the listener is wide open to write his own footprints in the ground, to follow paths to places that are meaningful to him.

-Hub Hildenbrand studied at Rotterdam Conservatorium and at Berklee College of Music in Boston and was a student of Mick Goodrick and John Abercrombie, followed by studying at the Turkish Music Conservatory with the Ud master Nuri Karademirli and studying North Indian Classical Music in Calcutta with Sarod master Ranajit Sengupta.
+Hub Hildenbrand studied at Berklee College of Music in Boston as a student of Mick Goodrick, followed by studying at the Turkish Music Conservatory with Ud master Nuri Karademirli and studying North Indian Classical Music in Calcutta with Sarod master Ranajit Sengupta.
 Hub has been the director of numerous ensembles of his own, he has composed film and theater music and has released eleven CDs of his own music.

 His concerts took him to the US, India and Russia, he played festivals such as the Delhi International Arts Festival, the Berlin-Istanbul Festival, folkBALTICA and the Rudolstadt Festival.
 He worked with numerous internationally known musicians and was supported by the Goethe Institute, the Berlin Senate, Musikfonds, the German Music Council and Initiative Musik.